zhanymkanov/fastapi-best-practices/README.md

 Unless you have sync db connections (excuse me?) or aren't planning to write integration tests.
 ### 15. BackgroundTasks > asyncio.create_task
 BackgroundTasks can [effectively run](https://github.com/encode/starlette/blob/31164e346b9bd1ce17d968e1301c3bb2c23bb418/starlette/background.py#L25) both blocking and non-blocking I/O operations.
-Since the API for sending these tasks will be the same (i.e. both coroutines and functions are not awaited), it's preferable to use starlette's background tasks.
+Since the API for sending these tasks will be the same (i.e. coroutines are not explicitly awaited), it's preferable to use starlette's background tasks.
 Don't use it for CPU intensive tasks.
 ```python